SoftUni-Internal/interactive-content/EN/04-Object-Composition/04-Summary.md

 }
 ```

-- Aggregation: forming an object from an enumerable collection
+- Aggregation: forming an object from an enumerable collection.
-- Concatenation: adding new properties
+- Concatenation: adding new properties.
-- Delegation: imitates class inheritance
+- Delegation: imitates class inheritance.

 ## In the next lesson you will learn: